TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 4.md

 ### Overcome challanges

-[Give a short description of your challanges you encountered, and how you solved them.]
+Very difficult exercise with a lot of saerching and seeking help from the group

 ### Results
 ![screenshot](../00_includes/linux4.png)